-There's a reason our bodies are begging for sleep
+There's a reason our bodies are begging for sleep, Read this and sleep better tonight!

-To understand why sleep is so vital to health, first you must understand that your body is the most amazing machine ever invented.
+To understand why sleep is so vital to health, first you must understand that your body is the most amazing machine ever created.

 Like all machines since, it needs exactly what it needs, to perform correctly.
 You wouldn't expect a car to run on water instead of fuel and you wouldn't expect it to run indefinitely without a break.